l12f3r/terraform-bastion-host/README.md

 Now, the Terraform code must be applied using `terraform apply`.
 After its completion, all environment will be available on the cloud.
 Just SSH into the bastion host and, from there only, one may SSH into the private instance.

 A huge shout out to [@1Vidz1](https://github.com/1Vidz1), who developed this [on his own repo](https://github.com/1Vidz1/AWS-Terraform-Environments/) and was my pair-debugging pal - the last two sections are pretty much on him.
 Obrigado!
 Another one to the mentor of this project, [@tseideltrc](https://github.com/tseideltrc): bifanas no prato and Pedro's finest to you both!
 Vielen danke!

+P.S.: Thanks to [@pdoerning](https://github.com/pdoerning) for the heads-up with adding Terraform state files on .gitignore!